-On December 2, 2004, Gallagher Bassett Services, Inc., a third party administrator and a wholly-owned subsidiary of Gallagher, received a subpoena from the New York AG requesting information in connection with an investigation it is conducting.
+On December 2, 2004, Gallagher Bassett Services, Inc. (GB), a third party administrator and a wholly-owned subsidiary of Gallagher, received a subpoena from the New York AG requesting information in connection with an investigation it is conducting.
 Gallagher is fully cooperating with this investigation.
-The subpoena did not seek information concerning Gallagher s insurance brokerage operations.
+On July 24, 2006, GB also received a subpoena from the Office of the Attorney General for the State of Connecticut requesting information in connection with an investigation it is conducting.
+Gallagher is fully cooperating with these investigations.
+Neither of these subpeonas seeks information concerning Gallagher s insurance brokerage operations.

 In 2005, Gallagher recorded pretax charges totaling \$73.6 million (\$44.2 million after tax) in connection with the regulatory and legal actions by the State Attorneys General and private litigants related to contingent commissions and various other historical business practices, as described above.
 In first quarter 2005, Gallagher incurred \$35.0 million of the charge, which was primarily related to costs associated with the AVC and other investigations and inquiries from other governmental authorities related to contingent commissions and various other historical business practices.
 In fourth quarter 2005, Gallagher incurred the remainder of the charge, or \$38.6 million, which was primarily related to costs associated with investigations and inquiries from governmental authorities related to contingent commissions and various other historical business practices, and the pending civil litigation.
 The amount accrued as of December 31, 2005 represented Gallagher s best estimate of the amount required to resolve the state insurance investigations, which included all of the costs related to the funding and administration of the AVC, plus an accrual to resolve the pending litigation and an accrual for legal costs incurred or to be incurred to resolve these matters.
 Legal costs included amounts incurred or estimated to be incurred associated with the subpoenas received from State Attorneys General and investigations by governmental authorities and the internal review that was conducted by Gallagher s independent counsel.
-No additional charges have been recorded in the consolidated financial statements in first quarter 2006 related to the contingent commissions regulatory and legal matters.
-The remaining amount accrued as of March 31, 2006 represents Gallagher s best estimate of the amount required to resolve the state insurance investigations.
-Gallagher continues to be the subject of a substantial number of regulatory and legal actions by State Attorneys General and private litigants investigating various historical b
+No additional charges have been recorded in the consolidated financial statements in the six-month period ended June 30, 2006 related to the contingent commissions regulatory and legal matters.
+The remaining amount accrued as of June 30, 2006 represents Gallagher s best estimate of the amount required to resolve the state insurance investigations.
+Gallagher continues to be the subject of a substantial number of regulatory and legal actions by State Attorneys General and private litigants investigating various historical business practices.

-Gallagher s contingent commissions for the three-month periods ended March 31, 2006 and 2005 were \$4.1 million and \$20.7 million, respectively.
+Gallagher s contingent commissions for the six-month periods ended June 30, 2006 and 2005 were \$5.4 million and \$31.0 million, respectively.
 The contingent commissions recognized in 2005 by Gallagher generally relate to contingent commission agreements in force during 2004, but received in 2005.
 As allowed under the AVC, Gallagher has continued to accept contingent compensation from non-retail business, including business generated by wholesalers, managing general agents and managing general underwriters.
 In addition, the AVC allows Gallagher to collect retail contingent compensation related to contracts in place at entities acquired for up to three years from the acquisition date.
-The amount of contingent commission revenue for the three-month periods ended March 31, 2006 and 2005 in which Gallagher participated as a retail broker and which involved volume-based or profit-based contingent commission agreements aggregated to \$1.0 million, and \$16.7 million, respectively.
+The amount of contingent commission revenue for the six-month periods ended June 30, 2006 and 2005 in which Gallagher participated as a retail broker and which involved volume-based or profit-based contingent commission agreements aggregated to \$1.9 million, and \$26.1 million, respectively.
 A summary of revenues recognized in 2005 and 2006 related to retail contingent commission contracts is as follows (in millions):

 1st Q 2nd Q 3rd Q 4th Q Total

 2005 \$ 16.7 \$ 9.4 \$ 2.0 \$ 0.7 \$ 28.8

-2006 1.0
+2006 1.0 0.9 1.9